Steve Smith (cricketer)

 Steven Peter Devereux Smith (born 2 June 1989) is an Australian international cricketer, former captain of the Australian national team in all three formats of the game and since 2021, the vice-captain of the Australian Test team.
-He is regarded as the best Test batsman of his generation, scoring over 10,000 Test runs and one of the greatest of all time, having reached an ICC Test batting rating of 947, the second-highest figure of all time, only behind Don Bradman's 961 and was named ICC Men's Test Player of the Decade for 2011–2020.
+He is regarded as one of the greatest Test batsmen of his generation, scoring over 10,000 Test runs, having reached an ICC Test batting rating of 947, the second-highest figure of all time, only behind Don Bradman's 961 and was named ICC Men's Test Player of the Decade for 2011–2020.

 Although he was initially selected for Australia as a leg-spinning all-rounder in all formats in 2010, Smith was always earmarked as a batting prospect following successful batting campaigns in domestic cricket early in his career.
 After playing five Test matches from 2010 to 2011 as a bowling all-rounder, he was recalled to the Australian Test team in 2013 as a batsman and took over the captaincy from Michael Clarke in late 2015.
 Smith now plays primarily as a batsman, and has predominantly batted at number 4 in Test cricket and number 3 in ODIs and T20Is.

-Awards he has won include the Sir Garfield Sobers Trophy (ICC Cricketer of the Year) in 2015; ICC Test Player of the Year in 2015 and 2017; ICC Men's Test Player of the Decade for 2011–2020; the Allan Border Medal for the best player in Australian Cricket in 2015, 2018, 2021 and 2023; Australian Test Player of the Year in 2015 and 2018, and Australian One Day International Player of the Year in 2015 and 2021.
+Awards he has won include the Sir Garfield Sobers Trophy (ICC Cricketer of the Year) in 2015 becoming the youngest player to ever win the award, ICC Test Player of the Year in 2015 and 2017 becoming the only player to win the award more than once, the Compton–Miller Medal for player of the series in the 2017–18 and 2019 Ashes being the only player to win the award more than once, the Allan Border Medal for the best player in Australian Cricket in 2015, 2018, 2021 and 2023 which is tied for the most of all time, Australian Test Player of the Year in 2015 and 2018, Australian One Day International Player of the Year in 2015 and 2021, ICC Men's Test Team of the Decade for 2011–2020, ICC Test Team of the Year in 2015, 2016, 2017 and 2019 and ICC ODI Team of the Year in 2015.
 He was named by Wisden as one of their Cricketers of the Year in the 2016 Wisden Almanack.
-In December 2017, Smith reached an ICC Test batting rating of 947, the second-highest figure of all time, only behind Don Bradman's 961.